-Snoring and sleep apnea are two of the most common sleep-related breathing disorders.
+Snoring and sleep apnea are two of the most common sleep-related breathing disorders treated today.
 If you or someone you know snores, you might not think of visiting the dentist for treatment.
 The position of the jaws and related structures influences the development of sleep apnea, making the dentist a key professional in the diagnosis and treatment for select cases.
 Columbia, MD area dentist Dr. Ray Becker treats snoring and sleep apnea using custom made removable oral appliances.
 These special dental devices fit comfortably in the mouth and are worn while you sleep to keep the airway open and prevent snoring and sleep apnea symptoms.

 There is no single cause for snoring or sleep apnea.
 Often times snoring is made worse by drinking, smoking or using sedatives.
 Patients who are overweight are also more likely to snore or suffer from sleep apnea.
 The prevalence of sleep apnea increases with age and it is estimated that as many as 50% of elderly men and women suffer from the disorder.